sulu/sulu-docs/book/extend-admin.rst

 The ``default_type`` you see in both configuration sections defines which of the configured types (you can configure multiple types and use a param in the form XML to switch between them) is used if not specified otherwise.

+Optionally a `view` configuration can be set.
+This configuration allows to define a deep link to the resulting UI.
+There are two differnent configuration values for the the `view` option: `name` describes the name of the view to link to, which needs to be the same as defined in the `Admin` class.
+The `result_to_view` configuration describes how to translate the properties from the result to the parameters of the route of the view.
+In many cases the `id` of the property should be mapped to the `id` parameter of the route, as it is done in the above example.

 Some of the other properties in the above ``list_overlay`` configuration have already been explained in different parts of this guide.
 The ``adapter`` describes how to display the list and the ``list_key`` defines which list XML